Esri/insights-scripting-guide/README.md

 * ArcGIS Insights (version 2020.x)
 * Anaconda (version 3.7)

-_The ArcGIS Online version of Insights does not include scripting._
+_Note: Insights in ArcGIS Online does not support scripting and Kernel Gateway connections.
+Please use Insights Desktop until this becomes a supported feature._

 ## Python and R Dependencies